cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 If you are concerned by one of these cases, *please read this guide carefully*, as there are important things to do and to be aware of to achieve interoperability.

+> [!CAUTION]
+> Never change the following options in an app already deployed in production, as all previously stored data would be lost.

 ## Requirements

 If you started using this library since version >= 9, you are good to go.